-Notice: This site will temporarily close on January 30, 2017.
+Notice: This site will temporarily close in Spring 2017.
 For more information, please contact the WHTRN Director.

 A new publication, Memoryscapes of the Great War (1914-1918): A Paradigm Shift in Tourism Research on War Heritage(2015).
 A report on the 2012 First World War survey.
 Available in English, French, German and Italian.

 A Symposium on the First World War: Remembrance, Commemoration and Perspectives in the 21st Century, was held at MSVU, Halifx, NS, May 15-17, 2014.
 Read a review of the event at Centenary News.
 See videos of selected presentations here.